COLUMBIA PINE TREE SCHOLARS PROGRAM 2015-2016

-The Pine Tree scholars program introduces Columbia and Barnard graduate and undergraduate students to the crafts associated with fine book production, such as typography, letterpress printing, bookbinding, and papermaking, as well as to the rare and art book trades.
+The Pine Tree Scholars program introduces Columbia and Barnard graduate and undergraduate students to the crafts associated with fine book production, such as typography, letterpress printing, bookbinding, and papermaking, as well as to the rare and art book trades.
 Most of these sessions include a hands-on component but no prior experience is necessary.
 All sessions will take place on Friday afternoons.
-Limit of 12-15 people per event.

 This program is open to students in all departments and programs.
-All costs of instruction and ticket fees and lunches will be covered by Columbia through the generosity of the Pine Tree Foundation.
+All costs of instruction and ticket fees and lunches will be covered by Columbia and Barnard through the generosity of the Pine Tree Foundation.
 The program is run by Teresa Harris, Curator of Avery Classics at Columbia's Avery Art & Architecture Library; Karla Nielsen, Curator of Literature in Columbia's Rare Book & Manuscript Library; and Shannon O'Neill, Associate Director of Archives & Special Collections at Barnard College.

 Scroll down for application instructions.

-4/10/15 — Lunch and visit to the New York Antiquarian Book Fair (Upper East Side) for Pine Tree Scholars only
+4/8/16 — Lunch and visit to the New York Antiquarian Book Fair (Upper East Side)

 For fuller descriptions of each session's offering, please follow this link.